Good Medicine - Medical School II

 "We have NO delusions of making it big," José declared.
 "We're a cover band that is mostly playing because we like to play, not because any of us are driven to be rock stars!"

-We enjoyed our meal, then walked to the theater to see the movie, which was gritty, which I was sure how it was in a ‘real’ band.
+We enjoyed our meal, then walked to the theatre to see the movie, which was gritty, and I was sure how it was in a 'real' band.
 Our experience was nothing like theirs, and compared to The Barbusters, Code Blue was a hobby.
-One thing did resonate, and that was something Patti, played by Joan Jett, had said — ’Music is all that matters.
-One hour on stage makes up for the other twenty-three’.
+One thing did resonate, and that was something Patti, played by Joan Jett, had said — 'Music is all that matters.
+One hour on stage makes up for the other twenty-three'.

 I understood that, because there was a certain euphoria which came from performing on stage, and it certainly allowed me to forget everything else that was happening in my life.
 It had also led to meeting Kimiko and Lara, two women who I felt had helped me to become a better man.
 For me, being 'lost without my music' would mean being without my collection of albums and CDs, not about not playing in a band.